↑

 Increasing levels of serotonin in your brain can also improve your mood.
 Eating foods that contain the essential amino acid tryptophan helps the body produce more serotonin.

-Put foods like salmon, spinach, seeds, nuts, eggs, milk, soy, and poultry on your grocery list – these are tryptophan-containing foods.
+Start including salmon, spinach, seeds, nuts, eggs, milk, soy, and poultry on your grocery list—these are the highest tryptophan-containing foods.

 woman with arms up in worship outside